owentechnologist/WebRateLimiter/README.md

+# Multi-modal Redis-based Application with many features:

-# WebRateLimiter. -- based off of the python example provided by Chris Mague here:
+### WebRateLimiter. -- based off of the python example provided by Chris Mague here:

 https://github.com/Redislabs-Solution-Architects/RateLimitingExample/tree/sliding_window
-# chris also makes his python example available here:
+### chris also makes his python example available here:
 https://github.com/maguec/RateLimitingExample/tree/sliding_window

 A Java code example of limiting number of requests to a webserver using Redis SortedSets API

 This example embeds a Java webserver ( https://sparkjava.com/documentation )

-This web-app is part of a larger services demo involving a deduper and a search lookup.
+# This web-app is part of a larger services demo involving a deduper and a search lookup.

 ![UI](multimodalRedis.png)